amshew/ag_water_delta/README.md

 ######*****Merging of data
 #*Costshare_merged_data
-This code brings all the outcome together.
-Once the data are merged together, we can use the data for estimation.
+This code brings all the outcome data together.
+Once the data are merged, we can use them for estimation.
 Table 3 is also created by running a line of code in line 110.

 ######*****Figure
 #*r_s_intensification_fiqure
 This code calculates the share of rice and soybean between 2010-2019 that is rotated within each county of the AR Delta.
 This majority of the process explained above in the acreage_share_county code plus classification, overlay of rasters and extraction of information.
 The first step involves cropping, masking and reclassification.
 The second step involves the extraction of rice and soybeans within each county and the share of rice or soybean rotated.
-The third portion of the code produces figure 2 in the manuscript
+The third portion of the code produces figure 2 in the manuscript.

 #***Map
 This folder consist of data and code used in producing the maps in the manuscript.